syncfusion-content/maui-docs/MAUI/Rating/Appearance-Customization.md

 ## Set Stroke

-[`SfRating`] control has support to set the stroke color for the selected and unselected items.
+[`SfRating`] control has support to set the stroke color for the rated and unrated items.

 ### Rated Items